 Things to remember

-Each futures contract consists of a lot size.
+- Each stock index futures contract consists of a lot size.
 A lot size represents the number of items of a particular asset in that futures contract.

-Futures are a high-risk, high-reward instrument that can protect the investor during market downturns.
+- Futures are a high-risk, high-reward instrument that can protect investor during market downturns.
 It can significantly damage the portfolio if the market goes against your speculative view.